Amplify troubleshooting for social posting issues

 Section titled “Facebook flagging comments as spam”Facebook’s anti-spam system flags repetitive comments.
 To avoid this, include dynamic text in your comments: the article’s og:title, og:description, or Marfeel Copilot prompts.
 Dynamic elements make each comment unique and more engaging, keeping you clear of spam detection.

-If your account is already flagged
+If your feed is already flagged

-Section titled “If your account is already flagged”| Action | Why it helps |
+Section titled “If your feed is already flagged”| Action | Why it helps |

 |---|---|